lt-ringm/SpringBootLab/README.md

 2) Create a new database

-3) Create the table "grattaevinci"
+3) Create the database demo

-4) Create a new user and grant the required privileges
+    * (Optional) Create a new user and grant it the required privileges

-5) Modify the file *src/main/resources/application.properties* with the database url, the username and the password
+4) Modify the file *src/main/resources/application.properties* with the database url, the username and the password

-> :warning: **If the following error shows up** "permission denied for sequence grattaevinci_id_seq" : grant also this privileges to the user ->
+> :warning: If you have problem with the user privileges try the following
-> *GRANT USAGE, SELECT ON SEQUENCE grattaevinci_id_seq TO user;*
+> ALTER DATABASE demo OWNER TO user_name

 ### Run with Maven